PURPOSE OF THE ALLIED ASSOCIATIONS PROGRAM

 WHAT THE AAP IS NOT

 The AAP is not an affiliation program and Allied Associations are not considered affiliates, chapters, or subsidiaries of NCIA.
-(Visit our state affiliate page for more information about NCIA’s two state affiliates.)
+(NCIA no longer has any state affiliates but instead now purely works with independent state trade associations through the AAP.)
 NCIA does not endorse any Allied Association, beyond recognition that it is making the effort to be a good association to its members, nor does NCIA endorse any of the Allied Association’s policies or political positions.
+Allied Associations do not endorse any of the NCIA’s policy positions unless otherwise explicitly stated by the Allied Association or through any position papers that it may choose to sign upon approval by its board of directors.
 Allied Associations do not speak on behalf of NCIA, nor does NCIA speak on behalf of any Allied Association.

-The AAP is not for nonprofit advocacy-only organizations, for-profit businesses, or social networks.
+The AAP is strictly for trade associations and not for nonprofit advocacy-only organizations, for-profit businesses, or social networks.
 We are happy to collaborate with these types of groups separate from the AAP.
 Contact Rachel Kurtz to learn how.

 HOW TO JOIN THE AAP